thekampany/tripproject/README.md

 Additional features:
 Add expenses and keep a simple overview of who owes and who gets.
 Per trip show points of interest and stopovers on a map.
-Add a Dawarich api key and see your tracks - did you go where you planned you would go.
+Add a Dawarich api key and see your tracks - did you go where you planned you would go?
+Add an Immich api key and see where you took a photo

 # Installation
 `git clone https://github.com/thekampany/tripproject.git`